AnandaSH-8/Mobi-World-E-commerce/README.md

 # Mobi-World

-<kbd style="font-size:20px; font-weight:900;">A Simple responsive E-Commerce Web Application of SmartPhones under ₹10000 and ₹20000, built with React and Material UI.</kbd>
+# A Simple responsive E-Commerce Web Application of SmartPhones under ₹10000 and ₹20000, built with React and Material UI

 <br>